Cement Tiles Description & Specs

 Most tile patterns are formed by 4 pieces to create the complete design.

-Our Cement Tiles Tests results by Tile Council of North America (TCNA), report TCNA-576-12:
+Original Mission Tile Cement Tiles Tests results by the Tile Council of North America (TCNA), report TCNA-576-12:

 Unique characteristics of Cement tiles